sanilac6459/cyoa-halloween/poor/poor.md

 # Poor house
-You approached to the poor house where an elderly woman, Savannah Johnson, lives.
+You approached to a shabby wooden house where an elderly woman, Savannah Johnson, lives.

 You knocked on her door.
 When she opened the door, you said "Trick or Treat!"